ziwon-park/Drawing_Robot_Arm/README.md

 <img src="assets/title.png" width = 400>
 <img src="assets/DRA.gif" width = 700>

+you can access to ROS2 version of this package via 'ROS2' branch.

 ## Installation

 First, you need to prepare your computer to use cambel UR3 package simulation environment.